 In the Berkshires, like most areas of New England, there is usually an abundance of water flowing underground.
 Underground streams of water, called water veins, flow in wandering channels through the various strata of earth, sometimes intersecting one another and other times overlapping at different depths.

 Water veins have many characteristics which are of interest to the dowser.
 Depth undergound, width, flow rate, purity, seasonal fluctuations, and existing use are among the many factors that dowsers consider when identifying a potential vein to tap.

-Some of the important concerns for water dowsers in Connecticut when identifying a potential place to drill include the possibility of impurities in the water such as salt and sulfur, the possibility that a vein’s flow decreases during the summer months, particularly in prolonged dry spells, the possibility of hitting the odd clay deposit, and the possibility that the vein is already in use by another land owner and may not be able to provide additional water without disruption of service.
+Some of the important concerns for water dowsers when identifying a potential place to drill include the possibility of impurities in the water such as salt and sulfur, the possibility that a vein’s flow decreases during the summer months, particularly in prolonged dry spells, the possibility of hitting the odd clay deposit, and the possibility that the vein is already in use by another land owner and may not be able to provide additional water without disruption of service.

 Why Hire a Dowser Before You Drill?

 Using a dowser to help you with your well has several potential benefits.
 A dowser can help you identify the location of clean water underground and reduce the risk of needing filtration systems to remove impurities such as salt and sulfur.
 Dowsers try to find veins that are easily accessible whenever possible which means that you may save money on drilling costs if the dowser can find a shallow vein.